 "I am a filmmaker with a passion for human stories.
 I love putting people at the centre of a narrative to create connection, and compassion, and to explore the conditions and circumstances of people’s lives."

-Natasha Waugh co-founded Fight Back Films in 2013, and has directed numerous short films, and various commercial work.
-The films have gone on to success on the festival circuit, winning multiple awards and nominations along the way.
+Natasha Waugh has directed numerous short films, and various commercial work.
+Her films have gone on to success on the festival circuit, winning multiple awards and nominations along the way.

 Her most successful film, Terminal, inspired by the women affected by the 8th amendment, went on to critical acclaim, winning several awards at home and abroad, and received prestigious nominations for Best Short film at the 37th London Film Critics’ Circle Awards, and at the 2017 Irish Film & Television Academy Awards (IFTAs).